mikkelhartmann/mikmik19.github.io/CV.md

 # About

-I am Mikkel Hansen, an experience Data Scientist.
+I'm Mikkel Hansen, an experienced Data Scientist.
 I have a strong background in mathematics and physics.

 # Work Experience